CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Introduction

 \section{Introduction}

-With the advent of cloud computing and software-defined networking, different Cyber Infrastructures (CI) have been constructed to achieve various goals, including services, commercial and academic research, and operations.
-The emergence of various CI, with remote access and high-level of automation in operation and maintenance, led to the growth of the multi-faceted attack surfaces.
+Academic and research cyberinfrastructures (AR-CIs, for short) are complex networks, with integrated hardware, software, services, and datasets, which are used by different research communities to advance science and facilitate open access to scientific resources~\cite{nsf_cyberinfrastructure_2024}.
+Like any networked resource, AR-CIs are exposed to outsider and insider attacks.
+But unlike many commercial networks, AR-CIs face specific challenges that come from sporadic funding and an open nature of their user base.

-CI for academic and research purposes exhibit different characteristics from commercial ones.
-Their funding is limited, which limits the size and expertise of their DevOps staff and the effort they can invest into security.
-They serve more diverse research purposes, their user base is more diverse, more ephemeral, and less proficient.
-In addition, these CI are highly motivated to support various use cases, some of which may pose additional security risks to the CI.
-Further, academic and research CI may include non-standard, Internet-enabled devices, such as IoT devices, automated lab equipment, etc. \cite{adams2022findings}.
-The complexity of the system, and its security risk increase with increased device diversity.
-Finally, most scientific software projects do not have threat modeling procedures in place, either formal or informal \cite{adams2021state}, probably due to their limited staff and limited funding.
+AR-CI funding is often small and time-limited, which limits the size and expertise of their DevOps staff and the effort they can invest in security.
+In addition, AR-CIs are highly motivated to support various use cases, some of which may create additional security risks.
+Further, AR-CIs may include nonstandard, Internet-enabled devices, such as Internet of Things (IoT) devices and automated lab equipment \cite{adams2022findings}.
+The complexity and security risk of an AR-CI increase with increased device diversity.
+Lastly, AR-CIs often run custom management software, which may not be sufficiently secure~\cite{adams2021state}.